diegoscarabelli/diegoscarabelli.github.io/content/posts/quantumcazzola/index.md

 ## Promises vs Achievements

-In the table below, I have summarized the promises made by each company, the dates of those promises, and the achievements they have made by July 2025.
-The "Promise Date" column indicates when the promise was made, while the "Achievement Date" column shows when the achievement was actually realized.
-If a promise has not been achieved yet, it is marked as "No" in the "Achieved" column.
+Below is a summary table comparing the promises made by Rigetti Computing, IonQ, and D-Wave, alongside the dates those promises were announced and the corresponding achievements realized by July 2025.
+The "Promise Date" column records when each commitment was made, while the "Achievement Date" notes when a milestone was actually reached.
+If a promise remains unfulfilled, the "Achieved" column is marked "No." Some entries highlight achievements not directly tied to a prior public promise, but are included to illustrate the companies' technical progress over time.

 Company | Promise Date | Promise | Achieved (July 2025) | Achievement Date | Notes | References
 --- | --- | --- | --- | --- | --- | ---